 Are you ready to commit to finishing your book?

 I don't want you to commit to a book idea.
 Ideas are seductive, but then you get a fresh idea and the idea you've been working on becomes much less interesting.

 You probably have had inspiring moments of writing, when everything feels like it's flowing.
 But I don't want you to commit to a feeling.
 Feelings are fickle.
 They change by the hour.

 If you follow these steps, you will finish a book.
 It won't be easy.
 It will still be a challenge.
 But you'll do it.

 Can you imagine how great it will feel to write “The End” on your own book?
 Think about the people you will touch because you finished that book.
 Let's get to it together.

 Are you going to commit to writing a book?
 Let me know in the comments!

 The first part of Step Three is to create a 1-sentence premise of your book.

-Finally, after you share, make sure to give feedback to three other writers in the comments section.
+Finally, after you share, make sure to give feedback to three other writers in the practice box below.